11 wounded as car crashes into marching band at Mardi Gras parade

 At least 11 people have been injured, including three who were critically hurt, Gulf Shores city spokesman Grant Brown said.

-At least three people were taken to South Baldwin Regional Medical Center, the hospital said.
+At least three people were taken to South Baldwin Regional Medical Center, hospital spokeswoman Kim Neal said.

 CNN affiliate WKRG said students were among the injured.